-- Present grades for all required courses prior to the established date for calculating weighted GPA except second semester dual credit courses taken during his or her senior year, to determine honor graduate status. - Not have withdrawn from a Program of Choice and enrolled at the student's zoned campus within the four consecutive semesters immediately preceding graduation.
+- Present grades for all required courses prior to the established date for calculating weighted GPA except second semester dual credit courses taken during student's senior year, to determine honor graduate status. - Not have withdrawn from a Program of Choice and enrolled at the student's zoned campus within the four consecutive semesters immediately preceding graduation.